mendixlabs/mendix-for-balena/README.md

 ## Disclaimer

 **Note: This is work in progress and should not be used for any production setup.
 This README is not finished yet.
-See TODO for all steps that are still in development.
+See TODO (bottom of this README) for all steps that are still in development.
 We do not take responsibility if your Raspberry Pi decides to take over the world.**

 > This is not supported by [Mendix](https://www.mendix.com/), purely a proof-of-concept created by two Mendix developers.